chantaeh/ensf400-lab7-kubernetes-1/1-pods/README.md

 The workflow for creating a Pod in Kubernetes typically involves the following steps:

 - Create a Pod Manifest: A Pod is defined using a YAML or JSON manifest file that describes its desired state.
 The manifest includes information such as the Pod name, container specifications, networking details, and any additional configurations.
 - Apply the Manifest: Use the kubectl apply command to apply the Pod manifest and create the Pod.
 For example:
 ```
 kubectl apply -f <pod config file>
 ```

 - API Server Validation: The kubectl apply command sends the Pod manifest to the Kubernetes API server.
-The API server validates the manifest's syntax and checks for any conflicts or errors.
+The API server validates the manifest's syntax and checks for any conflicts or errors. - authenticate the request
 - Pod Scheduler: Once the Pod manifest is validated, the Kubernetes scheduler assigns the Pod to a suitable worker node.
-The scheduler takes into account factors such as resource availability, node affinity rules, and other scheduling constraints.
+The scheduler takes into account factors such as resource availability, node affinity rules, and other scheduling constraints. - decides which node to assign the pod to
+- Kubelet: executes the creation of the pod
 - Container Creation: The assigned worker node receives the Pod specification and initiates the creation of containers within the Pod.
 The container runtime, such as Docker or containerd, pulls the container images specified in the Pod manifest and starts the containers.
 - Pod Status: The Pod goes through different status phases, including "Pending" while it's being scheduled, "Running" when the containers are successfully started, and "Completed" or "Failed" when the Pod's primary container finishes its execution.
 - Monitoring and Logging: Kubernetes provides various monitoring and logging mechanisms to track the status, resource usage, and events related to the Pod.
 You can use tools like Prometheus, Grafana, or Kubernetes Dashboard to monitor and visualize Pod metrics.